Text copied to clipboard!

 Responsibilities

-• Prepare scientific reports, publications, and presentations based on research findings.
+- Prepare scientific reports, publications, and presentations

 Requirements

-• Excellent written and verbal communication skills for scientific reporting and public engagement.
+- Excellent written and verbal communication skills

 Potential interview questions